mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/overview.md

 To implement distributed parallel training and inference, you can refer to the following guidelines:

-## Startup Methods

-MindSpore currently supports four startup methods:

-- **msrun**: Capsulation of dynamic cluster.
-It allows user to launch distributed jobs using one single command in each node.
-It could be used after MindSpore is installed.
-This method does not rely on third-party libraries and configuration files.
-Ascend/GPU/CPU support.
-- **Dynamic Networking**: Start via MindSpore internal dynamic grouping module, no dependency on external configurations or modules, Ascend/GPU/CPU support.
-- **mpirun**: Start via the multi-process communication library OpenMPI, with Ascend/GPU support.
-- **rank table**: After configuring the rank_table table, Ascend is supported by start scripts and processes corresponding to the number of cards.

-Refer to the [Distributed Parallel Startup Methods](https://www.mindspore.cn/docs/en/master/model_train/parallel/startup_method.html) section for details.

 ## Parallel Modes

 Currently MindSpore can take the following parallel mode, and you can choose according to your needs: